DevMadhup/TerraWeek/day01/TerraweekDay01_Completed.md

 ## Day 1: Introduction to Terraform and Terraform Basics

 ### What is Terraform and how can it help you manage infrastructure as code?
+### Ans:-
+         Terraform is IAAC ( Infrastructure As A Code ) tool which used to build and change infrastructure.

+         It helps us to manage infrastructure as code in following ways:

 - Why do we need Terraform and how does it simplify infrastructure provisioning?